The-Marcy-Lab-School/DOM_Events_Labs/exercises/README.md

 ## Part 1 - rendering data

-In the `index.js` in the part-1 directory, fill in the body of a function called `renderDataTable`.
+In the `index.js` in the part-1 directory, write a function called `renderDataTable`.
 This function should take in an array of objects and an element and render inside that element a table containing the headers and data.
 For example, calling the function as follows:

 ```JavaScript
 const animals = [{name: 'Martin', species: 'Elephant'}, {name: 'Grace', species: 'Tiger'}]